 “SHP Welcome Session” in the course listings and

-Once you are enrolled, make sure to click the
+When you are done, make sure to click the

 check box in each section of the module confirming

 you have watched the presentations.
-Once you can
+When you can

 email will be sent to Student Affairs confirming

 you have completed the module and you will be

 Please email email@example.com with any

 questions regarding the training.